Cape Henlopen State Park. Read Before you Go!

 Before I begin my story, please know that I visited Cape Henlopen State Park and spent my time with my 3 teens and Park Superintendent Grant.
 I asked dozens of questions as did the teens and got answers.
 My discussion is based on what we learned and experienced as we spent time here!

 Perhaps Cape Henlopen State Park was the treasure chest I found in the area without even realizing it until I walked away.
 My regret is that I did not discover the park from our very first day of vacation, and funnily enough, it was the exact sentiment echoed by all three teens with me.
 What does that tell you?

 Read on and learn why, because families need to flock to these acres of pristine bliss and enjoy their vacation.

 Cape Henlopen State Park – What To Do Here?
+Need To Know Facts

-Do bring bug spray, you are in a protected environment, and mosquitoes lurk as do flies, etc.
+- Do bring bug spray, you are in a protected environment, and mosquitoes lurk as do flies, etc.

-Be prepared as you would be with any trip to a park.
+- Be prepared as you would be with any trip to a park.
 You can use my beach packing list to help pack up!

-Additionally, phone connections in some parts of the parks are sketchy at best, so you may not have service (learned this while on the premises).
+- Additionally, phone connections in some parts of the parks are sketchy at best, so you may not have service (learned this while on the premises).

 - You can gain access to Rehoboth Beach as well.

 Now allow me to give you more in-depth answers because there is just so much more to each answer!
 Ready?